 There are quite a few carriers who offer pet sitting insurance products.
 While the actual items included in a pet sitting insurance policy can vary from carrier to carrier — it is important to look for two key items (and to read all the details of the policy).

 General Liability is at the core of pet sitting insurance.
 It protects your business from items like property damage, personal injury or bodily injury.
 General Liability can be comprehensive in some policies but it’s important to really understand what it does and does not protect your business from.
 Some examples of what General Liability may cover for your business is a dog under your care injuring another person or if the dog under your care was not put in the kennel and ate the new couch when you left.
-General Liability protects you and your team again third party claims caused by your negligence or your staff member’s negligence.
+General Liability protects you and your team against third party claims caused by your negligence or your staff member’s negligence.

 Bonding is not quite insurance but it usually goes hand in hand with an insurance policy.
 That’s why the term “Insured and Bonded” is so popular.
 Being “Bonded” protects your business if a client’s jewelry was stolen or mysteriously disappeared while one of your staff member’s was watching their pets.